0xGeegZ/lets-fucking-game-v2/README.md

 Originally created during the [ChainLink Hackathon Fall 2022](https://devpost.com/software/let-s-fucking-game-be-the-last-to-win-the-prize), we've continued to actively develop the project and have now shipped almost all the features on our roadmap :

-- Add ERC20 tokens support
+- Add ERC20 tokens support (in addition to native token support)
 - Add ERC 721 token support for NFT
 - Use Chainlink Data Feed to get some data from classical API (like Twitter)
 - Interfacing our Giveaway Smart Contract to Twitter API